comp-scipain/Echo-Archives/docs/APISpec.md

 ```

 ### Search Employees - `/employee/search` (GET)
-Searches for workouts based on specified query parameters
+Searches for employees based on specified query parameters

 **Query Parameters**
 - `employee_name`: The name of the employee.